Cooperative Retriever and Ranker in Deep Recommenders: Abstract

 \section{Abstract}

-Deep recommender systems (DRS) are intensively applied in modern web services, such as e-commerce and personalized feeds.
-To deal with massive-scale of web content, DRS jointly leverages the retrieval and ranking operations to generate the recommendation result.
-The retriever targets selecting a small set of relevant candidates from the entire items with high running efficiency; while the ranker, usually more precise but time-consuming than the retriever, is supposed to identify the best items out of the retrieved candidates with high precision.
-Despite the collaborative nature of both components, the retriever and ranker are usually trained in independent or poorly-cooperative ways, leading to severely limited recommendation performances when working as an entirety.
+{Deep recommender systems (DRS) are intensively applied in modern web services.
+To deal with the massive web contents, DRS employs a two-stage workflow: retrieval and ranking, to generate its recommendation results.
+The retriever aims to select a small set of relevant candidates from the entire items with high efficiency; while the ranker, usually more precise but time-consuming, is supposed to further refine the best items from the retrieved candidates.
+Traditionally, the two components are trained either independently or within a simple cascading pipeline, which is prone to poor collaboration effect.
+Though some latest works suggested to train retriever and ranker jointly, there still exist many severe limitations: item distribution shift between training and inference, false negative, and misalignment of ranking order.
+As such, it remains to explore effective collaborations between retriever and ranker.}